matzegoebel/WRFlux/README.md

 An example namelist file based on the `em_les` test case can be found here:
 [`wrflux/wrflux/test/input/namelist.input.wrflux`](https://github.com/matzegoebel/WRFlux/blob/master/wrflux/wrflux/test/input/namelist.input.wrflux)

-In addition to the namelist variables `output_{t,q,u,v,w}_fluxes` and `output_{t,q,u,v,w}_fluxes_add`, you can of course control the output by changing the entries in `registry.wrflux` or using an iofields file (namelist setting `iofields_filename`).
+In addition to the namelist variables `output_{t,q,u,v,w}_fluxes`, you can of course control the output by changing the entries in `registry.wrflux` or using an iofields file (namelist setting `iofields_filename`).
 In this way you can save disk space, for instance, if you do not need the convection scheme tendencies or do not even have a convection scheme activated.
 Instantaneous fluxes are by default not output.

 ### Post-processing